lkemery/hockey/README.md

 # hockey
 Hockey Lineup creation tool

-Built with Python3 and flask
+Built with Python3 and flask and SQLite